janatamerrrrr/Course-Work/README.md

 Task(5): Alternating disks:
 This C++ program sorts 2n disks (n dark D, n light L) from an alternating sequence (D L D L ...) to all light disks on the left and all dark disks on the right (L L ...
 D D).
 It uses a modified bubble sort: swap any adjacent D and L where D is left of L. Each swap moves L left and D right.
 The program prints the initial and sorted sequences and the total number of moves.

+Task(6): Fake coin:
+This project solves the classic fake-coin problem using two different approaches.
+The first code implements an O(1) algorithm for exactly three coins, where only one or two fixed comparisons are needed to determine whether the fake coin is heavier or lighter.
+The second code extends the idea to n coins, where all genuine coins have weight 7, one random coin is modified (heavier or lighter), and the program scans the list to find the fake coin by checking which value differs from 7.
+While the first solution is constant-time, the second is O(n) because it must inspect each coin.
+Together, the two programs demonstrate the difference between constant-time logic for a fixed-size problem and linear-time scanning for a general case.